Roberta Quinlan

 Roberta Quinlan (born Roberta Englemeier) is an American musician.

 Early years

-Quinlan was born Roberta Englemeier, the daughter of Mr. and Mrs. Alfred A. Engelmeier, in St. Louis.
+Quinlan was born Roberta Englemeier, the daughter of Mr. and Mrs. Alfred A. Engelmeier, in St. Louis, Missouri.
 When she was a little girl, an operation on her tonsils lowered the pitch of her voice, and she focused her musical attention on piano lessons.
 She majored in music at Washington University in St. Louis.

 In 1937, doing a favor for a friend resulted in a career opportunity for Quinlan.
 A St. Louis radio station held a contest to select a vocalist for a program, and Quinlan went to play piano for a singing friend in her audition.
 At the contest director's urging, Quinlan also sang, accompanying herself at the piano.
 Quinlan won the competition, and her career was about to begin.